psi4/psi4/doc/sphinxman/source/notes_c.rst

 ================

-.. note:: Starting in 1.6, there are three standard ways to access an excited state
+.. note:: Starting in 1.6, there are three standard ways to access an excited state property.
-    property.
 We give examples below, but the method name and property name may change.
    * ``method ROOT 0 -> ROOT m property`` to get root m.

-    * ``method ROOT 0 -> ROOT m property - h TRANSITION`` to get root m and independently specify that the total transition symmetry is A2.
+   * ``method ROOT 0 -> ROOT m property - h TRANSITION`` to get root m and independently specify that the total transition symmetry is h, e.g., A2.

    * ``method ROOT 0 (h) -> ROOT m (i) property`` to get the transition between two roots, specifying the symmetry of both states and the index of the target roots among states of their own symmetry.

    For example, to target the second excited-state, which is also the lowest energy state of its irrep, the first two calls will take m = 2, while the last takes m = 0.
    Methods that use this interface are: TD-fctl.
    Note that numberings are associated with the calculation much more strongly than with the molecular system.
-Changing the number of roots sought, the symmetry subspace or the symmetry apportionment or roots under which the computation is run, or the excited state method are all likely to scramble root numberings.
+Changing the number of roots sought, the symmetry subspace or the symmetry apportionment of roots under which the computation is run, or the excited state method are all likely to scramble root numberings.

 Alternate Implementations
 =========================